-Back in the height of its popularity, the Nvidia GeForce GTX 970 was beloved for being the best bang for your buck GPU of the Maxwell generation.
-With a whopping 1,664 CUDA cores and a boost clock of 1,178 MHz, this 4GB (or 3.5GB if you’re being nitpicky) graphics card was fully capable of powering all your favorite AAA games at 1080p – and it still very much is.
+The Nvidia GeForce GTX 1070 follows the GTX 970, which back in its day, was the best bang for your buck graphics card of its generation.
+Packed with 1,664 CUDA cores and a boost clock of 1,178 MHz, the 4GB (or 3.5GB if you’re being pedantic) GTX 970 was more than capable of powering the best PC games at 1080p – and still is.

 If you take a look back at our first review of the GTX 1080 that launched at the beginning of this June, you'll know our biggest complaint was with the price.
 The Founder's Edition looks fantastic and really does wonders to reinvigorate the now ageing metallic cooler we first saw with the launch of the GTX 680 way back in the day.